John Bluthal: Career

 He also appeared in the 2004 film Love's Brother and in the 2016 Coen brothers film Hail, Caesar!

 His final appearance was with his daughter Lisa Bluthal in her 2018 short film By Any Other Name, a comedy about a daughter dealing with her father's Alzheimer's.

-Personal life and death
+Personal life

 Bluthal married actress Judyth Barron in 1956.
-Together they had daughters Nava and Lisa, but later separated.
+Together they had two daughters, but later separated.
 Barron died in 2016.